Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Methodology

 \subsection{Models}

 We propose a spatial-temporal model with attention mechanisms as our primary architecture for sleep quality prediction, as shown in the flowchart of Figure~\ref{fig:model-flowchart}.
-This model was specifically designed to address the unique challenges of multi-modal physiological time series data, which exhibits both local patterns (e.g., short-term heart rate variations) and long-range temporal dependencies (e.g., sleep stage transitions across nights).
-Our architecture integrates multiple state-of-the-art components: a multi-scale CNN module with parallel convolutional layers using kernel sizes of \{3, 5, 7\} plus dilated convolutions, a channel attention mechanism for automatic feature selection, \textit{bidirectional LSTM} layers for capturing temporal dependencies in both directions, and dual attention mechanisms including 8-head self-attention and temporal attention for identifying crucial time points.
-These components work synergistically to extract meaningful patterns from complex physiological signals.
+This model was specifically designed to address the unique challenges of multi-modal physiological time series data, which exhibits both local patterns (e.g., short-term heart rate variations) and long-range temporal dependencies.

-We chose this hybrid architecture based on the complementary strengths of convolutional and recurrent networks for physiological time series analysis.
-Multi-scale CNNs excel at extracting local temporal patterns and are computationally efficient through weight sharing, while BiLSTMs capture long-term dependencies and handle variable-length sequences naturally.
-The attention mechanisms address the limitation of traditional RNNs in accessing distant temporal information, while the multi-scale approach acknowledges that sleep-related features manifest at different time scales~\cite{chen2022multi}.
+Our architecture integrates multiple state-of-the-art components: a multi-scale \gls{cnn} module with parallel convolutional layers and dilated convolutions, a channel attention mechanism for automatic feature selection, a bidirectional temporal encoder layer for capturing temporal dependencies in both directions, and dual attention mechanisms including self-attention and temporal attention for identifying crucial time points.